mercadoalex/ebpf_project/README.md

 # ebpf_project
+Make your observability system from scratch with eBPF and Ubuntu ...and C, Python, Flask, JS, and a bunch of other tools and trechnologies.

 ## Description
 This project demonstrates a simple eBPF program that counts the number of times the `execve` syscall is executed on your system.
 It uses a BPF array map to store the counter and prints the command name to the kernel trace pipe for observability.